 The trials vary in terms of what crops they were conducted with but the results keep drawing the same basic conclusion.
 Vermicast is highly beneficial to plant growth, health and yield.
 At the end of the document is a case study of an apple farmer in the Free State who is using vermiculture extensively and has had immense success.
 This case study was in the Farmer’s Weekly in 2010 and his contact details are included if you wish to verify his claims.

 Vermicast is not a man-made or manufactured product.
-It is created by earthworms and at Davley Organics we are working with the worms to produce it in high volumes.
+It is created by earthworms and at Optigrow we are working with the worms to produce it in high volumes.
 Considering a worm can process its own weight in a day you can imagine how many worms we work with to produce the cubic volumes we do.

 The first thing to understand is that the value of vermicast lies in the plant growth stimulants, the cationic exchange rate and the soil benevolent biota.